rszymkiewicz/Comparison_of_Mappers/13_Comparison_vcftools_bedtools.md

 -s | *flag indicating sample file in sam format.*

 ### bcftools - *plot-vcfstats*
-**plot-vcfstats** is a python script which takes the bcftools stats output and creates various plots in a graphical format.A pdf format of all plots is also created as output with this command.
+**plot-vcfstats** is a python script which takes the bcftools stats output and creates various plots in a graphical format.
+A pdf format of all plots is also created as output with this command.
 ```
 bcftools/plot-vcfstats -p [output folder name] [sample file from *bcftools stats* output file]
 ```